Hepatitis C Virus Genotype, Serum

 Amplification, Detection, and Genotyping:

-The Abbott RealTime HCV Genotype II RUO assay uses 4 sets of PCR primers.
-One set of primers targets a sequence within the 5' untranslated region (UTR) of the hepatitis C virus (HCV) genome.
-This primer set is designed to amplify all HCV isolates.
-The second primer set is designed to amplify the non-structural (NS) 5b region of genotype 1a.
-The third HCV primer set is designed to amplify the NS5b region of genotype 1b.
+Both the Abbott RealTime HCV Genotype II and HCV Genotype Plus RUO assays are used to amplify the 5' noncoding (5' NC), nonstructural 5b (NS5b), and core regions of the hepatitis C virus (HCV) genome, with several PCR primer sets that are optimized to amplify all HCV isolates.
 An internal control primer set is included to amplify a portion of the hydroxypyruvate reductase gene of the pumpkin plant, Cucurbita pepo.
-The assay positive control is an Armored RNA particle diluted in negative human plasma.
+The assays positive control is an armored RNA particle diluted in negative human plasma.

-During the amplification reaction, cDNA is generated from the target RNA sequence by the reverse transcriptase activity of the thermostable rTth DNA polymerase.
+During the amplification reaction, cDNA sequences are generated from the target RNA sequences by the reverse transcriptase activity of the thermostable rTth DNA polymerase.
 First, the HCV and internal control reverse primers anneal to their respective target sequences and are extended during a prolonged incubation period.
 After a denaturation step, in which the temperature of the reaction is raised above the melting point of the double-stranded cDNA:RNA product, a second primer anneals to the cDNA strand and is extended by the DNA polymerase activity of the rTth enzyme to create a double-stranded DNA product.
 During each round of thermal cycling, amplification products dissociate to single strands at a high temperature, allowing primer annealing and extension as the temperature is lowered.
 Exponential amplification of the product is achieved through repeated cycling between high and low temperatures, resulting in a billion-fold or greater amplification of target sequences.
-Fluorescent probes specific for HCV genotypes 1 to 6 and subtypes 1a and 1b anneal to the amplified sequence products in 3 separate reaction wells for each specimen.
-Composite results generated from these 3 reaction wells determine the HCV genotype present in a given clinical specimens.(Package insert: Abbott RealTime HCV Genotype II RUO Test, Abbott Molecular Inc., Des Plaines, IL, 8/2010)
+Fluorescent probes specific for HCV genotypes 1 to 6 and subtypes 1a and 1b anneal to the amplified sequence products in 4 separate reaction wells for each specimen.
+Composite results generated from these reaction wells determine the HCV genotype present in a given clinical specimens.(Package inserts: Abbott RealTime HCV Genotype II and HCV Genotype Plus RUO; Abbott Molecular Inc., Des Plaines, IL, 6/2013)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.